MICT SETA Bursary

 The Accenture (SA) Education Trust funds financially disadvantaged but academically talented South African students pursuing technology-aligned degrees such as Computer Science, Data Science and Engineering.
 Established in 2001, the scholarship covers the full cost of study and pairs each recipient with structured mentorship and career guidance throughout their degree.
 It targets students in their 2nd, 3rd, 4th or Honours year at eight leading South African universities.

-View details →Adapt IT Bursary Programme
+View details →Vodacom Bursary Programme

 View details →